amcginlay/pcf-c2c-networking/README.md

 cf restart articulate
 ```

-The `attendee-service` route will no longer navigable from a browser
+Data entry is still possible but the `attendee-service` route will no longer navigable from a browser